AndersDeath/diary2/000-current.md

 # 25 January - Wednesday - Yerevan - 118 day of immigration

 Today I god all creds to Mostmag project.
-I
+I'll not change something, but It'll be more convenient.